prikhi/hkhue/README.md

 Dunno exactly what I want but probably most of this:

 * Basic usage
+  * Groups
+    * Query status of groups
+    * Add light to group
+    * Create new group
+    * Add `-g` flag to commands to limit to given groups
   * Query light status
     * Improve the XY -> RGB conversion - sometimes the values are negative...
   * Create/run preset scenes